-On the next chapter he will be teaching us the importance of the fact that – “You never get a second chance to make a first impression!”
+In the next chapter, he will be teaching us the importance of the fact that – “You never get a second chance to make a first impression!”

-I’m excited for the next chapter, how about you?
+I’m excited about the next chapter, how about you?

 Almost done… love to see your copies in the comments section, so post it now! 🙂